TheViralClovers/Python/README.md

 # Python
-Just a fun repository that i made to try out my python code
+Just a fun repository that i have made to try out my python code